 The 1940 Act requires that a business development company make available managerial assistance to its portfolio companies by providing significant guidance and counsel concerning the management, operations, or business objectives and policies of the respective portfolio company.
 We provide these and other services through our adviser, GMC.
 Currently, neither we nor GMC receive fees in connection with managerial assistance.
-GMC provides managerial assistance to our portfolio companies and currently does not charge for those services.
-If GMC does charge managerial assistance fees in the future, any such fees will be credited to the base management fee otherwise due to GMC from us under the advisory agreement.
-However, GMC also receives fees for the other services it provides, and 50% of those fees for other services are credited to the investment advisory fees due to GMC These other fees are generally non-recurring, are recognized as revenue when earned and are paid directly to GMC by the borrower or potential borrower upon the closing of the investment.
+However, GMC receives fees for the other services it provides, and 50% of those fees for other services are credited to the investment advisory fees due to GMC These other fees are generally non-recurring, are recognized as revenue when earned and are paid directly to GMC by the borrower or potential borrower upon the closing of the investment.
 The services GMC provides vary by investment, but generally include a wide variety of services to the portfolio companies such as investment banking services, arranging bank financing, arranging equity financing, structuring financing from multiple lenders and investors, reviewing existing credit facilities, restructuring existing loans, raising equity and debt capital, turnaround management, merger and acquisition services and recruiting new management personnel.
-Any services of this nature subsequent to the closing would generally generate a separate fee at the time of completion which is payable either to us or GMC.
+Any services of this nature subsequent to the closing would generally generate a separate fee at the time of completion.
 From time to time, we are invited to participate as a co-lender in a transaction.
 In the event that we do not provide significant services in connection with our investment, loan fees paid directly to GMC in such situations are deferred and amortized over the life of the loan.